-As get-togethers in person aren’t possible, Hutt volunteers recently met in cyberspace to improve their teaching skills.
+As getting together in person isn't possible, Hutt volunteers recently met in cyberspace to improve their teaching skills.

-With English lessons moving to internet classrooms and skype practice, volunteers who want to upskill are also joining them – nimbly adapting to the ‘new normal’.
+With English lessons moving to internet classrooms and Skype, volunteers who want to upskill are also joining online – nimbly adapting to our ‘new normal’.

 Hutt manager Christine Cook and volunteer coordinator Chris Yuan urgently sorted the practical responsibilities around running online sessions with presenter Dr Marty Pilott.
 “Fortunately, we were totally on the same page as Marty,” Christine Cook says.